Prodigy-Hacking/ProdigyMathGameHacking/README.md

 <details>
 <summary><b>Always use an alt to be safe.</b></summary>
 <br>
-While our hacks are completely safe, ***you shouldn't use hacks on your main account***.
+While our hacks are completely safe, <strong>you shouldn't use hacks on your main account</strong>.

-There's an **extremely small chance your account will be hacker-tagged, reset, or banned**.
+There's an <b>extremely small chance your account will be hacker-tagged, reset, or banned</b>.
 Fortunately, it almost never happens.
 The only incidents ProdigyMathGameHacking knows of users being banned for hacking were contributors or staff of ProdigyMathGameHacking.

-We will **never** ask you for your password.
+We will <b>never<b/> ask you for your password.
 If somebody asks you for personal/sensitive information, report it to the staff on our [Discord server](https://discord.gg/XQDfbfq).

 All of our hacks are *open-source, and only located under our [Github Organization](https://github.com/Prodigy-Hacking)*.
 If it's not an official repository, or a fork, it may not be safe!